m2chan/Sudoku_Solver/README.md

 <img src="images/blank_board.png" alt="alt text" align="center" width="=400" height="400">--><img src="images/inputted_square.png" alt="alt text" align="center" width="=400" height="400">

 Once the user has entered all the inputs and is ready to solve the board, click the "Solve" button at the bottom of the board.
-If the board is a valid Sudoku board, then a "Solved" message will appear on screen, otherwise, an error message will appear.
+A brute-force backtracking algorithm then attempts to solve the board.
+If the board is a valid Sudoku board, then a "Solved" message will appear on screen along with the time it took to solve, otherwise, an error message will appear.

 <img src="images/solved_board.png" alt="alt text" align="center" width="=400" height="400">---<img src="images/invalid_board.png" alt="alt text" align="center" width="=400" height="400">